-Staff is proposing a \$200 monthly transportation allowance for employees who use public transportation or who walk/bike as their principal means of commuting.
+Staff is proposing and the Executive Committee supports a \$200 monthly transportation allowance for employees who use public transportation or who walk/bike as their principal means of commuting.
 This is intended not only to incentivize the use of public transportation for those who live farther away but also account for generally higher housing costs in areas that are walking/biking distance from CPA's offices.
-If the Executive Committee is in favor of offering this benefit, it may also wish to consider offering it to employees who drive fully Electric Vehicles or other non-polluting forms of vehicle travel, reflected in Option #2.